Berat-O/Python_Project/Password_Manager/README.md

 # Security Notice

 This Password Manager App is a simple utility for managing passwords and does not provide advanced security features.
-It's essential to keep the CSV file containing passwords secure, as it is not encrypted.
+As the CSV file containing passwords is not encrypted, it's essential to keep it secure.